limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 ### Database Dump

 Now that I've access to a low privilege shell, let's dump the WordPress database.
-The database configuration parameters should be located in the WordPress directory.
+I should be able to locate the database configuration parameters in the WordPress directory.

 ![screenshot-3](/assets/images/posts/derpnstink-walkthrough/screenshot-3.png)